Quotients of skew morphisms of cyclic groups: Abstract

 Now we look closely at the product $\overline{G}=\overline{B} 2pt \overline{C}$.
 First, noting that $K \cap C = \{ 1 \}$ we have $C \cong \overline{C}$ (and so $\overline{C}$ is cyclic, and hence abelian) and $\overline{B}\cap \overline{C} = \{ 1 \}$.
 Since $B$ is cyclic, so is its quotient $\overline{B}$, and by the definition of $K$ we deduce that $\overline{B}$ is core-free in $\overline{G}$.
 Now it is straightforward to check that the bijection that maps every element $\overline{d}\in \overline{C}$ to the unique element $\overline{d'} \in \overline{C}$ such that $\overline{d} 2pt \overline{b} = \overline{b}^j\overline{d'}$ defines a skew morphism of $\overline{C}$, with power function $\overline{\pi}$ given by $\overline{\pi}(\overline{d}) = j$.
 (We choose $\overline{b}$ to be the image of $b\in B$ under the natural homomorphism from $B$ to $\overline{B}$; since $b$ is a generator of $B$, it follows that $\overline{b}$ is a generator of $\overline{B}$.)

 A skew morphism of $C$ ($\cong \overline{C}$) constructed in the way described in the previous paragraph is called the \emph{quotient} of $\varphi$ (with respect to $b$), and will be denoted by $\overline{\varphi}$.
 Since a cyclic group $\overline{B}$ can be generated by different elements, $\varphi$ can have more than one quotient.
 (In fact, by~\cite[Remark 5.1]{BachratyConderVerret} this is always true unless B has a unique generator.)
-Also note that the order of a quotient $\overline{\varphi}$ is equal to the order of the quotient group $\overline{B}$, and hence $\ord(\overline{\varphi}) = |B|/|K| = |B|/|\ker \varphi|$.
-Next, we give some properties of quotients of skew morphisms of cyclic groups.
+In the case of additive notation $B=\ZZ_n$, and unless otherwise specified, by the quotient of $\varphi$ we understand the quotient with respect to $1$.